NuttidaLab/spikeRNN/docs/installation.rst

 * SciPy >= 1.3.1
 * Matplotlib >= 3.0.0

-Installing SpikeRNN
+Installing spikeRNN
 ----------------------------------------------------------------------

-To install the complete SpikeRNN framework with both rate and spiking packages:
+To install the complete spikeRNN framework with both rate and spiking packages:

 .. code-block:: bash